-The District was established as the Middle River Snake River Watershed District in 1970 with approximately 1,020 square miles in Marshall, Polk and Pennington Counties.
+The District was established as the Middle River Snake River Watershed District on August 28, 1970 with approximately 1,020 square miles in Marshall, Polk and Pennington Counties.
 The District was located in the Red River of the North basin.
 It was established in response to repeated flooding and to inadequate drainage in the area.
-Since 1973, the District has acquired jurisdiction of several drainage systems.
+In 1973, the District acquired jurisdiction of several drainage systems.
 In the 1990’s to 2000, the District constructed 4 ditches.
 In 2010, the District acquired 2 more ditches.
 The total amount of ditch miles is nearly 340.